abhishekY2401/News-Scraper-Server/README.md

 - Collect news from different sources

 ### Deployment
-This scraper api is deployed on pythonanywhere.com
+This scraper api is deployed on pythonanywhere.com (currently down due to certain dependency issues, we'll be back soon)